penguinasian/COMP-2800-Team-DTC-06-Viking/README.md

 2. <a href="https://code.visualstudio.com/download">VS Code</a>
 3. <a href="https://www.selenium.dev/downloads/">Selenium IDE</a>

 Afterwards, create a <a href="https://firebase.google.com/">firebase account</a> to be able to access the database.
+You will need to be invited to be able to access the project files on github and firebase.

 ### To begin developing, follow the two steps below: